 The Best Long Underwear for Women Review

-We tested eight of the industry's best long underwear shirts as both stand-alone tops in warmer weather and as a base layers in colder weather.
+We tested seven of the industry's best long underwear shirts as both stand-alone tops in warmer weather and as a base layers in colder weather.
 These tops went on all sorts of adventures, including multi-day backcountry ski hut trips, sandy trail runs through the desert, rock climbs on the colorful walls of Nevada, and numerous walks down the river trail in hometown Ridgway, CO.
 After our field testing, we got down to the knitty gritty, rating each top on warmth, breathability, layering ability, comfort & fit, drying speed, and durability.
 Although many layers performed well, a few special pieces really stood out.

 Read the full review below >

 Test Results and Ratings